-Casio is a very safe brand when it comes to sport watches.
+Casio is a very safe brand when it comes to sports watches.
 They don’t try to make their watches look better than they are by adding imitation stones or gold colored metals.
-If you’re looking for a really decent sports watch for casual wear, any Casio in this price range is a solid investment.
-Check out this one I found for sale on Amazon.
+Most of their products are sturdy workhorses that add the necessary features, like water resistance for a day at the beach.
+If you’re looking for a decent sports watch for casual wear, any Casio in this price range is a solid investment.
+Check out this Casio G-Shock on Amazon.

 Seiko watches are about as good as they get in this price range as well as in many higher price points.
-They make some exceptional watches and a quick search on Amazon netted me two pages of choices for between $50 and $100.
-I really like this military inspired watch with a great retro look.
+They make some exceptional watches and a quick search on Amazon netted two pages of choices for between $50 and $100.
+This military inspired Seiko watch with a canvas band has a great retro look ideal for a casual men’s watch.
+It is an automatic watch with a stainless steel case

 A lot of people don’t realize that Max Sturhling was actually a master watchmaker who studied under Louis Audemars of Audemars Piguet — one of the world’s most renowned luxury watchmakers.

 However, Stührling wanted to make well-built timepieces that every man could afford.
 He left the luxury industry, in which he could have easily made a name for himself, and developed a line of watches that retails for no more than a few hundred dollars.
 Many of the watches feature automatic or mechanical movements and you can easily find some of their watches, like this one, for under $100.

-Akribos is one of those brands like Invicta, Fossil and Nixon that really caters to a younger crowd.
-However, unlike the other aforementioned brands, Akribos doesn’t attempt to imitate the appearance of famous luxury watches, put imitation stones or metals on their timepieces or make watches that are as big as fists.
+Akribos is one of those brands like Invicta, Fossil and Nixon that caters to a younger crowd.
+They do attempt to imitate the appearance of some famous luxury watches, but they don’t put imitation stones or metals on their timepieces or make watches that are as big as fists.
 Granted, some of their watches should be avoided, but they also make some pretty interesting timepieces that are great for the hipster crowd, design-conscious artists or someone wanting a fresh look.
-Here’s a neat one I found on sale for under $70 from regular $395.
+Check out this interesting Arkribos watch for a great price.